 BATTERY HAZARDS

-- · Battery fluid is highly corrosive.
-Avoid contact with skin and clothing at all times. - Keep sparks, flames, and lighted materials away from batteries.
+- Battery fluid is highly corrosive.
+Avoid contact with skin and clothing at all times. - · Keep sparks, flames, and lighted materials away from batteries. - Charge batteries only in a well ventilated area. - · Wear proper eye protection when servicing battery.